11bus11/book-store1/README.md

 - Made sure the search bar works by searching for words found in book titles, descriptions, languages and authors.
 The expected results were showed.
 - While implementing the add-to-bag functionality, I first printed the values of the items to the consol, to make sure everyhting was working.
 After that I could make sure everything was working thru the bag itself, since it shows both the item, the total price, delivery price and the quantity.
 - For the remove-from-bag functionality, I tested if it worked in the same way I did the add-to-bag function.
-- The checkout system was tested in much the same way. the only difference was that i had to make sure it was not possible to access it with an empty shopping bag.
+- The checkout delivery forms system was tested in much the same way. the only difference was that i had to make sure it was not possible to access it with an empty shopping bag.
 I did that by trying to go to the checkout wkthout anything in the bag, and making sure I got sent back to the bag right away.
+- The payment system was tested by making trial payments with the Stripe "test card".
+This card number is used for making test payments.
+Se the info about test payments [here]().
+After making the test payment, I checked on the dashboard to see if it went thru without issues or, if not, what the issue was.

 ### Software Testing
 #### JavaScript Testing - Jest